Santa Monica Mountains Local Costal Program

 - Highway Plan

-- Zoning Consistency as approved by the Coastal Commission
+- Material from the Coastal Commission

 - California Coastal Commission Action Letter regarding the LUP, including final suggested modifications